dvrpc/ipd/docs/index.md

 # 4. Variance replicate table processing {#variance_replicate_table_processing}

-## 4- Compute racial minority count MOE {#four_a}
+## 4a.
+Compute racial minority count MOE {#four_a}

--Add up the racial minority counts into a single count per census tract for the estimate and 80 variance replicates.
+Add up the racial minority counts into a single count per census tract for the estimate and 80 variance replicates.
 Separate the resulting data frame into estimates and variance replicates.
 <br>

 ```r